paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-06-designing_systems_part_1.markdown

 Imagine you were asked to design a city.
 How might you layout its roads and major features?
 What shape might it take?
 Few people get the opportunity to address such questions, but the designers of Brasília certainly did.

 Their modernist creation was to replace the Brazil's previous capital, Rio de Janeiro.
 Its coastal location meant it was vulnerable to attack, and the country's constitution had long stated that the capital should be located closer to the country's hinterland.
-It wasn't until Juscelino Kubitschek was elected President in 1956 that this aim would be realised.
+It wasn't until Juscelino Kubitschek was elected President in 1956 that this aim would be finally realised.
 He had campaigned on a promise of "fifty years of prosperity in five", and the creation of Brasilìa was a key pledge.

 {% figure caption:"Oscar Niemeyer and Lucio Costa pictured in 1957." class:"u-aside" %}
 {% include image.html preset="supporting" path="2017/01/costa_niemeyer.jpg" %}
 {% endfigure %}

-Kubitschek invited the architect Oscar Niemeyer to design the city's civic buildings -- the Presidential Palace, National Congress, Supreme Court and its Cathedral -- and it was Niemeyer's friend Lúcio Costa who would win the contest to arrange its urban plan.
+Kubitschek invited the architect Oscar Niemeyer to design the city's civic buildings -- the Presidential Palace, National Congress, Supreme Court and its Cathedral -- and Niemeyer’s friend Lúcio Costa won the contest to arrange its urban plan.

 Niemeyer and Costa had worked together on a number of projects already, and both were admirers of Le Corbusier, the Swiss-French architect and pioneer of modern urbanism.
 Le Corbusier believed good architecture produced good societies, and advocated ideas like organising cities around rigid zones within which different activities could take place.
 With Brazil's vast and unpopulated interior as their canvas, Costa and Niemeyer used these ideas as the basis for their new city.